 Founding Chapter Leader

-Mother of 2, Health & Wellness Entrepreneur, Geographer, Linguist, Nature Lover, and East Coast transplant, Karen started the Pasadena CA Chapter of the Weston A. Price Foundation in November 2008 as a way to connect with other like-minded folks.
-Since then, she has been leading and growing the Pasadena CA chapter and helping people connect with local and traditional foods.
+Mother of 2, Health & Wellness Entrepreneur, Nature Lover, Geographer, Linguist, Musician, and East Coast transplant, Karen started the Pasadena CA Chapter of the Weston A. Price Foundation in November 2008 as a way to connect with other like-minded folks.
+Since then, she has been leading the Pasadena CA chapter and helping people connect with local and traditional foods.
 One of Karen’s main missions has been to establish a sense of community by holding monthly potluck dinner meetings.
 Thanks to phenomenal community support, Karen is proud to say that the Pasadena CA chapter of the Weston A. Price Foundation has never missed a monthly meeting since their first potluck dinner on Earth Day in April 2010.
-Above all, Karen is grateful to her co-leaders and many community members who have grown the Pasadena CA chapter into the fun and reliable group it is today, where once every month community members can come learn about nutrient-dense foods, sustainable farming and the healing arts.
-Karen is currently developing several businesses as a health and wellness entrepreneur and offers nutritional consultations at Real Food Therapy as a Nutritional Therapy Practitioner.
+Above all, Karen is grateful to her co-leaders and many community members who have grown the Pasadena CA chapter into the fun and reliable group it is today, where once every month community members can come learn about nutrient-dense foods, sustainable farming, and the healing arts.
+Karen is currently developing a couple businesses in the health & wellness industry and offers nutritional consultations at Real Food Therapy as a Nutritional Therapy Practitioner.
 She lives in Sierra Madre with her husband, 2 daughters, and 2 standard poodles.

 Joy de los Santos-Farrar

 Chapter Co-Leader − Meetings, Membership, & Educational Exhibits